-This report represents the culmination of research, analysis, and input from key stakeholders across Niagara Region to establish across Niagara Region to establish way forward for transit integration
+This report represents the culmination of research, analysis, and input from key stakeholders across Niagara Region to establish a way forward for transit integration

 Guiding Principles for Transit

 Guiding principles for transit in Niagara were developed in 2015 and helped inform the development and recommendation of the recommended transit governance model.
 These principles will continue to be important throughout the transition to an integrated system and in the life of the new transit entity.